Commerce Clause and Supremacy Clause Challenge to Nuclear Zero Emission Credit Program

 Electric Power Supply Association v.
 Star

 In December 2016, the Illinois Legislature passed a sweeping energy bill that includes a zero-emission credit (ZEC) program.
 Modeled after New York’s ZEC mandate that was finalized by that state’s Public Service Commission in August 2016, the Illinois law will award qualified nuclear generators one ZEC for each MWh generated and will require utilities to purchase a specified number of ZECs.
 ZEC prices are pegged to the federal government’s measure of the social cost of carbon and may be adjusted downward by regulators based on forecasted and actual wholesale capacity prices.

-The law tasks the Illinois Power Agency with conducting a procurement for ZECs by May 2017.
+The law tasks the Illinois Power Agency with conducting a procurement for ZECs.
 The IPA must choose facilities “reasonably capable of generating cost-effective ZECs” and IPA must account for the environmental benefits “preserved by the procurement” and consider the recommendations of a state report that touts the benefits of preserving in-state nuclear plants.
 The law does not identify geographic criteria but instead requires the IPA to account for the effects on carbon dioxide emissions that result from electricity consumed in Illinois and other air pollutants that affect Illinois.